fiddus/express-format-response/README.md

     }, responseFormatter(template));
 ```

-To avoid cluttering the namespace in the `request` and `response` objects, it is possible to create use properties nested
+To avoid cluttering the namespace in the `request` and `response` objects, it is possible to use properties nested
 inside a container object.
 The template itself supports nested placeholders as well.

 ```javascript